-With the growing availability of spatial data, public safety agencies have increasingly begun to rely on scene mapping and data analysis for security in pre-event planning and documentation as well as for preventing and solving crime.
-In a webinar on April 18, you'll be able to explore how a mapping backpack paired with intuitive incident mapping software can provide an ideal solution.
+April 10, 2017 – With the growing availability of spatial data, public safety agencies have increasingly begun to rely on scene mapping and data analysis for security in pre-event planning and documentation as well as for preventing and solving crime.
+In a webinar that is now available on demand, you’ll be able to explore how a mapping backpack paired with intuitive incident mapping software can provide an ideal solution.

 - How to collect georeferenced panoramic images synced to point clouds

 - Why the solution works for mapping indoors, outdoors, up and down stairs and anywhere you can walk

 - How to easily create 2D and 3D scene diagrams

 - How to conduct pre- and post-event planning of obscure areas

 - How to create a realistic viewshed analysis